페이지 이동경로

 To use Kakao APIs, you need an app.
 If you do not have an app yet, create one first.

-2. 🅐 App icon: Upload a logo or icon for your app.
-You can skip this step if needed and edit it later under Basic information.
+2. Register a logo or icon for 🅐 App icon.
+You may skip this step because it can be edited later in App basic information.

-3. 🅑 App name: Enter the service name.
+3. Enter the service name in 🅑 App name.

 Dialog box for adding an application